AdaVoden/Talon-OCAAS/README.md

 Tested on **Ubuntu LTS 20.04**

-install required development packages:
+Building required development packages:

-  `sudo apt install libmotif-dev libxpm-dev libxext-dev libxmu-dev libdb-dev`
+  `sudo apt install build-essential libmotif-dev libxpm-dev libxext-dev libxmu-dev libdb-dev`

 Download the repository and into a directory, enter it in the commandline and run